 Since the launch of Hola Houston in March of 2016 tourism traffic from Mexico has increased by 300,000 visitors annually, though Florez says the campaign has also helped attract more Spanish-speaking Americans as well as visitors from central and South America.

-The website has also seen a 17% uptick from last year and though Visit Houston began 2016 with what Florez admits is an embarrassingly low 13,000 followers on Facebook the Spanish-language account is now followed by over 110,000.
+The website has also seen a 17% uptick from last year and though Visit Houston began 2016 with what Florez admits is a low 13,000 followers on Facebook, the Spanish-language account is now followed by over 110,000.

 “The campaign has been really successful, we think that we can continue benefitting from the same message for at least another year,” she said.
 “We did lots of activations last year and those are the things that we need to reinvent just to keep it fresh, but the message and the brand will continue to be the face of our consumer facing brand in Mexico and other Spanish speaking markets.”